Last updated January 21st, 2019.

 This is probably caused by rising costs, more regulations, weaker growth, and a strong “home-bias” in the Chinese market.
-But whatever the case may be, East Asia is experiencing a downturn and Southeast Asia is on the rise.
+A looming trade war with the United States also certainly doesn’t help problems in Asia’s biggest economy.

 Ho Chi Minh City, often referred to as Saigon by the locals, is Vietnam’s largest city and one of Asia’s fastest-growing.

-Can Foreigners Invest in Vietnam Real Estate?
+Can Foreigners Buy Vietnam Real Estate?

-How Much Are Property Taxes in Vietnam?
+How Much Are Real Estate Taxes in Vietnam?

 Is Buying Property in Vietnam Safe?

-Places to Invest in Vietnam
+Best Places to Invest in Vietnam Real Estate

 Ho Chi Minh City

-Saigon officially has 19 inner-districts and 4 suburban districts.
-But for all intents and purposes, districts 1 and 3 are the city center and the corporate hub of Vietnam.
+Ho Chi Minh City is made up of nineteen inner-districts and four suburban districts.
+Districts 1 and 3, for all intents and purposes, are respectively the city’s center and the corporate hub of Vietnam.

 Skip the Next Western Recession